 The more knowledge and skills you possess, the easier it is to deliver an outstanding performance on the job.
 And, of course, an excellent performance appraisal gets you noticed, promoted, and most likely better compensation.

 Simplilearn offers a full range of online classes and bootcamps that can give your skills that much-needed boost, regardless of what IT field you’re in.
-For instance, if you’re involved in the areas of Data Science and Business Analytics, Simplilearn has you covered.
+For instance, if you’re involved in the areas of Caltech Post Graduate Program in Data Science, Simplilearn has you covered.

 Mobile computing has taken off over the last few years, which means a greater demand for software development, creating new apps and software for today’s devices.